 I’m not telling you this to brag, although I’m proud of my accomplishments.
 I’m telling you this as a basis of comparison.
 Most of my travel-writing peers languish on sales rates between 25% and 40%, and less than 50 publications after years of writing.

 This isn’t because of their writing skills.
 It’s because they lack sufficient sales and marketing abilities.
+A travel writing marketing coach can get you past this barrier.

 The good news is: the sales process can be learned.
 How to market yourself and build your platform can be learned.